s-a-malik/pht-ml/README.md

 # pht-ml

 Identify long period exoplanets from TESS light curves using deep learning.
+See paper for more details.

 ## Data

-Planet Hunters TESS for soft labels.
+We use volunteer scores from Planet Hunters TESS as soft labels for training the deep learning models.
+See `src/data.py` for details.

 ### Preprocessing Pipeline